brootaylor/brootaylor-v3/src/_content/pages/now.md

 I have a wide taste in music and listen to a lot of different genres &mdash; from classical to metal.
 I'm a sucker for a strong melody though which is why I often find myself listening to country.

-Sleep Token's new album, "[Even in Arcadia](https://open.spotify.com/album/1lS7FeRcSUuIGqyg99UGpj?si=NTCUWee_SwW_yjOaVr5zNg)" dropped today &mdash; *09/05/2025* &mdash; and I'm already hooked.
-Absolutely gorgeous.
+Sleep Token's new album, "[Even in Arcadia](https://open.spotify.com/album/1lS7FeRcSUuIGqyg99UGpj?si=NTCUWee_SwW_yjOaVr5zNg)", dropped a few months ago and I'm still totally hooked.
+Absolutely gorgeous production.

+Charles Kelley's new album, "[Songs For A New Moon](https://open.spotify.com/album/0phabaUgbo3UiTmX78Tqcx?si=cOIrJW8JS3SL-dF7BpwaSg)", puts a smile on my face everytime I listen to it.
+Melody-tastic country music at its finest.

 ---